sonic2kk/steamtinkerlaunch/README.md

 If you don't want that automation just set `DISABLE_AUTOSTAGES` to 1 and set them manually instead:

 ###### Manual `VORTEXSTAGES` configuration
-This can be manually configured in the `VORTEXSTAGES` simply by adding one writeable directory per partition you want to use.
+This can be manually configured in the `VORTEXSTAGES` simply by adding one writable directory per partition you want to use.
 This `VORTEXSTAGES` is currently not very stable without any sanity checks so make sure to:
 Seperate the paths with a "," and do not use quotes or spaces in between!
 **working example:**